vitaly-t/pg-promise/README.md

 > This is all about writing robust code, when the client specifies what kind of data it is ready to handle on the declarative level, leaving the burden of all extra checks to the library.

-### Custom Type Conversion
+### Custom Type Formatting

-Version 1.9.3 adds support for custom type conversion.
+Version 1.9.3 adds support for custom type formatting.

 When we pass `values` as a single parameter or inside an array, it is verified to support function `formatDBType` as either its own or inherited.
 And if the function exists, it overrides